Face transplant: United States

 In March 2012, a face transplant was completed at the University of Maryland Medical Center and R Adams Cowley Shock Trauma Center under the leadership of plastic surgeon Eduardo Rodriguez and his team (Amir Dorafshar, Michael Christy, Branko Bojovic and Daniel Borsuk).
 The recipient was 37-year-old Richard Norris, who had sustained a facial gunshot injury in 1997.
 This transplant included all facial and anterior neck skin, both jaws, and the tongue.

 In September 2014, another face transplant was performed by the Cleveland Clinic group.
-The patient had had complex trauma that masked the development of a rare type of autoimmune disease (granulomatosis with polyangiitis and pyoderma gengrenosum) affecting the face.
+The patient had had complex trauma that masked the development of a rare type of autoimmune disease (granulomatosis with polyangiitis and pyoderma gangrenosum) affecting the face.
 It was the first face transplant in a patient with an autoimmune disease involving the craniofacial region.
-Prior to surgery, an analysis of renal transplant outcomes in granulomatosis with polyangiitis was conducted to evaluate allograft outcomes in these cohorts.
+Prior to surgery, an analysis of kidney transplant outcomes in granulomatosis with polyangiitis was conducted to evaluate allograft outcomes in these cohorts.
 That literature established feasibility and encouraged the Cleveland Clinic team to proceed with the surgery.
 The intervention was reported successful up to three years post-transplantation.

 In August 2015, a face transplant was completed at the NYU Langone Medical Center under the leadership of the chair of plastic surgery Eduardo D. Rodriguez and his team.
 A 41-year-old retired fireman named Patrick Hardison received the face of cyclist David Rodebaugh.

 In June 2016, a multidisciplinary team of surgeons, physicians and other health professionals completed a near-total face transplant at Mayo Clinic's Rochester campus.
 Patient Andrew Sandness, a 32-year-old from eastern Wyoming, had devastating facial injuries from a self-inflicted gunshot wound in 2006.
 The surgery, which spanned more than 50 hours, restored Sandness' nose, upper and lower jaw, palate, teeth, cheeks, facial muscles, oral mucosa, some of the salivary glands and the skin of his face (from below the eyelids to the neck and from ear to ear).
 The care team led by Samir Mardini, and Hatem Amer, the surgical director and medical director, respectively, for the Mayo Clinic Essam and Dalal Obaid Center for Reconstructive Transplant Surgery, devoted more than 50 Saturdays over 3 1/2 years to rehearsing the surgery, using sets of cadaver heads to transplant the face of one to the other.
 They used 3-D imaging and virtual surgery to plot out the bony cuts so the donor's face would fit perfectly on the transplant recipient.
 Today, in addition to his physical transformation, Sandness can smell again, breathe normally and eat foods that were off-limits for a decade.